Mason Graduate Interdisciplinary Conference

 In addition to the poster sessions and presentations, the conference features the final round of Mason's Three Minute Thesis (3MT®) competition.
 The 3MT® was developed by the University of Queensland, Australia, to provide Ph.D. students the opportunity to cultivate their academic, presentation, and research communication skills.
 Students participating in this event will have a three-minute period to effectively explain their research in terms approachable by a general audience.
 Cash prizes will be awarded for First, Second, and Third place winners.

 Mason’s Graduate and Professional Student Association (GAPSA) recognizes that enriching graduate student life at George Mason University benefits both Mason students and the University community.
 By creating a better environment for graduate students, Mason can improve graduate student recruitment and retention.
 Our goal is to promote academic and social opportunities for all graduate and professional students, enriching the Mason graduate experience.

 Participating in the Conference

-GAPSA invites graduate students to participate in the 2020 Mason Graduate Interdisciplinary Conference on Friday, March 27, 2020 in Merten Hall at George Mason University’s Fairfax Campus.
-This one-day event will showcase graduate student research, scholarship, and creativity across disciplines through posters, presentations, and Mason’s fourth annual 3MT® competition.
+GAPSA invites graduate students to participate in the virtual 2021 Mason Graduate Interdisciplinary Conference on Thursday and Friday, April 8 - 9, 2021.
+This two-day event will showcase graduate student research, scholarship, and creativity across disciplines through posters, presentations, and Mason’s fourth annual 3MT® competition.

 Eligibility: Applicants must be current graduate or professional students at George Mason University.
 Team presentations must include at least one current Mason graduate or professional student.